CHAVI-India/SATHI/README.md

 Users can choose to add diagnoses, and treatments for diagnoses for the patients.

+# Translations
+The system allows users to add translations for questionnaires, items, and options in the Likert and Range scale options values.
+Media translations are also supported.
+Once an item is translated it can be used in multiple questionnaires.
+The same is true for Likert scale and Range Scale translations.

+The ability to add translations is provided for the users with appropriate permissions.

 # Security

 Patient identifies are securekly encrypted in the database.